mrichman/blog-hugo/README.md

 # blog-hugo
 Hosts Hugo blog content for mrichman.github.io

-Hosting Hugo content on Github Pages https://gohugo.io/tutorials/github-pages-blog/
+I used to host this content on Github Pages https://gohugo.io/tutorials/github-pages-blog/ but I've since moved to AWS S3.